 Unique security challenges for small merchants

-Most small businesses are considered "Level 4" merchants in terms of PCI Compliance, which means they process less than 20,000 e-commerce credit card transactions or less than a million credit card transactions in general per year.
+Most small businesses are considered "Level 4" merchants in terms of PCI Compliance, which means they process less than 20,000 e-commerce credit card transactions or less than a million total credit card transactions per year.

 Level 4 merchants face their own unique challenges when it comes to protecting card data and preventing data breaches.
 They are still required to complete a self-assessment questionnaire (SAQ) and comply with the Payment Card Industry Data Security Standard, but aren't likely to have the same resources, time, and manpower to stay on top of the latest vulnerabilities, patches, and payment technologies to help protect their customers.